The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 The credit reference agencies won’t see that you’ve got an account that helps you with your budgeting – it will just show the same as any other bank account or current account.

 You might not be thinking of taking out credit any time soon.
-But having your active thinkmoney Personal Account on your credit history could help if you do borrow in the future.
+But having your active thinkmoney Managed Current Account on your credit history could help if you do borrow in the future.
 Lenders’ policies will vary but having an active current account is generally positive for your credit history.